 In Spencer, in 1931 a fire broke out after a boy dropped a lit sparkler in a drugstore fireworks barrel.
 About five blocks of the city's main business district were destroyed.
 Approximately 75 buildings in all, were damaged.

 Five years later, on July 4, 1936, in Remsen, a little girl dropped a sparkler on a pile of gasoline-soaked rags in a garage , destroying 20 businesses.
 The resulting fire also left about 100 people homeless.
 Either instance could have been prevented by early training.

 At that time, 727.2 was enacted, and was largely a knee-jerk response (as per usual) - to a perceived "problem".
 No matter what the initial reason, however, for many decades now - 727.2 has by and large, kept Iowans Safe while preserving our Rights.
 The consensus so far is that even after 7 decades, 727.2 needs no "fixing" (especially the way we now "fix" things).
 The Reality of it is though - that the types of Firework in Iowa - is considered "SAFE and SANE".
 These are neither Safe nor Sane.
-They may be used by any Child old enough to hold it on their own.
+They may be used by any Child old enough to hold the Firework on their own.